CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements-cycle-cloud.md

 * * HBv3-120 instance running Centos7
 448 GB of RAM, and no hyperthreading with 350 GB/sec of memory bandwidth, up to 32 MB of L3 cache per core, up to 7 GB/s of block device SSD performance, and clock frequencies up to 3.675 GHz.

 Figure 1.
-Cycle Cloud Recommended Parallel Cluster Configuration (Number of compute nodes depends on setting for NPCOLxNPROW and #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY )
+Cycle Cloud Recommended Cluster Configuration (Number of compute nodes depends on setting for NPCOLxNPROW and #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY )

 ![Azure Minimum Viable Product Configuration](../diagrams/azure_minimum_viable_product.png)